EURO 2020: Who has qualified? Who can still qualify?

 Matchday 9: 16 November – Northern Ireland v Netherlands, Germany v Belarus

-• Germany: will qualify if they win and Northern Ireland do not, or if they draw and Northern Ireland lose
+• Germany: will qualify if they beat Belarus and Northern Ireland do not beat the Netherlands, or if they draw and Northern Ireland lose

-• Northern Ireland: will be out of contention if they draw and Germany win, or if they lose and Germany draw
+• Northern Ireland: will be out of contention in the group if they draw with the Netherlands and Germany beat Belarus, or if they lose and Germany draw; in play-offs as it stands

-• Belarus: can no longer qualify via European Qualifiers, will be in play-offs
+• Belarus: can no longer qualify via European Qualifiers group stage; will be in play-offs as UEFA Nations League Group D2 winner

 Group D